-By using this approach, the story with the most importance each sprint is the highest priority item from the previous retrospective.
+By using this approach, the story with the most important each sprint is the highest priority item from the previous retrospective.
 This approach guarantees that the team does not forget their retrospective agreements during the sprint.

 Keep in mind that the Scrum Master does not need to be (and in fact shouldn't be) the only person responsible for solving the team's problems.
 Any team member can take this task and should be encouraged to do so.
-In my own personal experience, for example, I've had many situations in which the Scrum Master did not have the technical skills to tackle certain action items, so the responsibility was given to another team member.
+In my own personal experience, for example, I've had many times in which the Scrum Master did not have the technical skills to tackle certain action items, the responsibility was given to another team member.

 As the Scrum Master, it is not enough to simply ask the responsible person for an update, it is also important to facilitate the process of helping that person fix the issue (or else, help the person identify the individual who can fix it).
 If you're lucky, small problems may be solved by the next daily scrum.
 Otherwise, make sure to continually follow up on each subsequent day to find a way to solve this problem as soon as possible.

 Simple-kanban-board- " by Jeff.lasovski - Own work.
 Licensed under CC BY-SA 3.0 via Wikimedia Commons Some time ago on one of my coaching gigs, I created an idea board and asked my teams to list potential retrospective topics on it throughout the sprint.
 The board was useful because it gave the team a space to record its improvement ideas as they thought of them, rather than having to wait for the retrospective.